VivianKuKu/CASA0022-Dissertation/README.md

 ## CASA0022 - MSc CE Dissertation
 # Augmented Sensor: A location-based Augmented Reality app for monitoring outdoor IoT networks

-QEOP IoT app helps the IoT sensor management team maintain hundreds of outdoor sensors by demonstrating the location of each sensor, connecting to the real-time MQTT data feed, and allowing users to record any changes made to the sensors all in one shared platform.
+This paper demonstrates the ability to build a location-based Augmented Reality mobile application for assisting IoT professionals to conduct daily inspections on outdoor sensors.
+The primary object of this study is to establish the prototype and test the usability to understand how well a location-based AR mobile application can help track outdoor IoT sensors’ contextual information.

-🎨 Find the original idea pitch on [Idea Pitch page](https://github.com/VivianKuKu/CASA0015_Mobile-System_QEOP-IoT/tree/main/Idea%20Pitch)
+🎨 Find the iOS application installation on [Unity_ios_app](https://github.com/VivianKuKu/CASA0022-Dissertation_Augmented-Sensor/tree/main/Unity_ios_app)

-🚀 Download the Flutter file of QEOP IoT on [QEOP IoT page](https://github.com/VivianKuKu/CASA0015_Mobile-System_QEOP-IoT/tree/main/QEOP%20IoT)
+🚀 Download the design of user interfaces built by Figma  on [User Interface](https://github.com/VivianKuKu/CASA0022-Dissertation_Augmented-Sensor/tree/main/User%20Interface)

-🦆 Find the final presentation slides on [Final Presentation_QEOP IoT](https://github.com/VivianKuKu/CASA0015_Mobile-System_QEOP-IoT/blob/main/Final%20Presentation_QEOP%20IoT.pdf)
+🦆 Check the demo video on [Youtube link](https://github.com/VivianKuKu/CASA0015_Mobile-System_QEOP-IoT/blob/main/Final%20Presentation_QEOP%20IoT.pdf)